evareitzel/GreenBeans/README.md

-# Green Beans | a Crypto Wallet App
+# Green Beans | A Crypto Wallet App

+# How to Start App
+  $ bundle install
+  $ npm install --prefix client

+  # run the Rails API on localhost:3000
+  $ rails s

+  # run the React app on localhost:4000
+  $ npm start --prefix client